mkoertgen/hello.gitversion/README.md

 Then start playing around with [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/), e.g. using [Atlassian SourceTree](https://www.atlassian.com/software/sourcetree/overview).

+For instance,

+- switch branches,
+- create a `feature`,
-For instance, Create a `feature`, do a `release` or a `hotfix` and check
+- do a `release` or a `hotfix`

+Then check how versioning is affected, using

     gitversion

-how versioning is affected.
+For [GitHubFlow](https://guides.github.com/introduction/flow/) try the same using feature branches and pull requests